eduardohitek/blog/content/posts-en/ya-mongodb-tutorial.md

         return client
     }

 To test the connection to the mongo, we can call a function called Ping, and check if return any error.
-Otherwise, out connection was successful.
+Otherwise, our connection was successful.

     func main() {
         c := GetClient()